bigomics/omicsplayground-doc/modules/mod4_DEGSs.rst

 is provided below.

 :**Reactome**: In the pathway map, genes are colored according to their upregulation
-        (red) or downregulation (blue) in the contrast profile.
+        (red) or downregulation (green) in the contrast profile.
 Each pathway is scored for the selected contrast profile and reported in the table below.

 :**Enrichment table**: The table is interactive; enabling user to sort on
-        different variables (kegg id, pathway, logFC and meta q-values) and select a pathway by clicking on the row in the table.
+        different variables (Reactome id, pathway, logFC and meta q-values) and select a pathway by clicking on the row in the table.

 :**Activation matrix**: The activation matrix visualizes the activation levels of pathways